Checking Size of Artwork - Illustrator

 Here's some tips, tricks and troubleshooting to get you through the basics of size checking in Adobe Illustrator.

-Next I want to make sure that all of my layers are unlocked.
+Next we want to make sure that all of the layers are unlocked.
 If they are locked you will not be able to select them and see what size they are.
 You will do this in your Layers panel. *If you don't have this open already you can find it under the menu bar Window > Layers.
-Mine is in the first section of my tools on the right hand side of the page.
+Ours is in the first section of our tools on the right hand side of the page.

 Now that all of the art is unlocked, we can Select All to find out the true size of the art.
 Keep in mind, we may have to go through some troubleshooting here!